Do I Need an Attorney to Handle My Personal Injury Case?

 Generally, the statute of limitations in Georgia is two years from the date of the injury.
 If a lot of time has passed since your injury, you may need a lawyer to help you file a lawsuit as soon as possible.
 Many lawyers hesitate to file cases shortly before a statute expires.
 Further, the more time that passes from the date of the injury to the time you seek treatment could negatively impact your case, meaning that if you have a viable claim but failed to seek medical attention immediately after the injury occurred, you may need an attorney to help you prove what caused your injuries.

 As discussed above, many personal injury cases involve issues of complex medicine and law.
 For example, a medical malpractice case requires expert testimony as to how the medical professional breached the standard of care and caused your injury.
 The standard of care is what a reasonable medical professional under the same circumstances would have done; if the medical professional who caused your injury did not do anything below the standard of care, you may not have a case at all, regardless of the seriousness of your injury.
 An evaluation that complex definitely requires an attorney.
 Similarly, a products liability case could involve the expertise of, say, an engineer, to testify as to how the product could have been safer.
 Even an automobile wreck may require an engineer to examine how the wreck occurred, what speed the vehicles were traveling, or whether the road was designed in a defective manner.
 In sum, many personal injury cases are so complex that an attorney is absolutely necessary.

-Whatever your case may involve, we are always happy to speak to you about it and offer free consultations.
-If you think you need an attorney, call the Law Offices of Betty Nguyen Davis at 404-593-2620 to set up an appointment with an attorney in our Hapeville office.
+Whatever your case may involve, we are always happy to speak to you about it and offer consultations.
+If you think you need an attorney, call The Davis Injury Firm at 404-593-2620 to set up an appointment with an attorney in our Hapeville office.